Marriage is hard work. Church is hard work. Life is hard work.

 By the power of His Spirit we can forgive every thing, every time.
 We will get weary of it.
 Socks next to the clothes hamper, dinners gone cold from waiting, harsh words spoken too quickly- all forgivable in Christ Jesus.
 Living out “no condemnation” is often hardest in our own homes, but the power of Christ crucified and rose is also, possibly, most powerful in our own homes.
 Hearing more forgiveness, more gentle reminders of God’s deep and unfathomable love for us, from our spouse, is like remembering our baptism daily.
 Defeat is covered, sin’s power destroyed, we raise to new life seeing the Spirit’s care and concern lived out in another person.
 Our spouse stands as Christ to us, offering His hand to lift us up, absolve us and we can go and sin no more, knowing that He walks beside us.

 The mystery of one flesh plays out in this place of forgiveness in marriage.
 Because my spouse offers me forgiveness, I can, practically speaking, more easily forgive myself.
 This is spiritual care in marriage.
-Not always easy, not always perfect, but Christ in us.
+It’s not always easy, not always perfect, but it is Christ in us.
 And in Christ there is no condemnation.